wikiwi/react-css-transition/README.md

 - Perform a reverse transition when interrupted
 - Define transitions using inline styles or CSS classes
 - Transition components when entering or leaving the DOM
-- Notifiy when a transition has finished
+- Notify when a transition has finished
 - Support the application of initial values before a transition
 - Includes typescript definitions
+- Falls back to an automatically set timeout in rare edge cases.

 ## License